mustapep/django_pos/README.md

-# Django Point Of Sale
+# Django Point Of Sales

 This is Django Point Of Sales open source project, simple features in this project
 - Transactions